WFSP-FM

-WFSP-FM is a classic hits and oldies formatted broadcast radio station.
+WFSP-FM is an oldies formatted broadcast radio station.
 The station is licensed to Kingwood, West Virginia and serves Kingwood and Morgantown in West Virginia and Oakland in Maryland.
 WFSP-FM is owned by David Wills and operated under their WFSP Radio, LLC. licensee.

 Sale

 On June 6, 2013, WFSP-FM and sister station WFSP were sold to Kingwood-based WFSP Radio, LLC for $500,000.
 The sale was closed on September 30, 2013.